My rating: 5 of 5 stars

 Freedom was not as good as the critics said it was.
-What Nicholas Dames writes of Purity is in fact far truer of Freedom: the earlier novel attempts to align itself totally with an obsolete realism, bringing only the news—and a fairly unedifying version of the news at that, distorted by the furies (I felt them too) of Bush-era politics, sinking so low as to bring onstage a caricatural Jewish neocon descanting on the Noble Lie over Thanksgiving dinner.
+What Nicholas Dames writes of Purity is in fact far truer of Freedom: the earlier novel attempts to align itself totally with an obsolete realism, bringing only the news—and a fairly unedifying version of the news at that, distorted by the furies (I felt them too) of Bush-era politics.
+Freedom sinks so low as to bring onstage a caricatural Jewish neocon to descant on the Noble Lie over Thanksgiving dinner.
 There is a fine 250-page novel about Patty Berglund buried somewhere in the mass of Freedom, but Tolstoy it is not.
-Since literature is “news that stays news,” it has to give us more than current affairs and opinions thereon: it must not report on the world but recreate it, fired by the artistic imagination.
+Since literature is “news that stays news,” it has to give us more than current affairs and editorial opinions: it must not report on the world but recreate it, fired by the artistic imagination.
 Purity fulfills this mandate, as I will show under three headings.
 I will not recount the plot in great detail, since other reviewers have done so already—see Liesl Schillinger’s review, for instance—but spoilers will abound.
 Think of this as less a review of the novel—there have been more than enough of those—than a reading of it.

 1. Great Expectations